• Skip to main content

 Ingredient Notes/Substitutions:

-• Sugar: I like having a bit of sweetness in this bread, but if you prefer your bread not to be sweet, you can simply leave it out.
+- Sugar: I like having a bit of sweetness in this bread, but if you prefer your bread not to be sweet, you can simply leave it out.
 I used granulated white sugar, but you may also use light brown sugar, dark brown sugar, or coconut sugar if you prefer (note that the darker sugars will make the dough and the insides of the soda bread slightly darker in color).
-If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic index and will not raise your blood sugar).
+If you are diabetic or insulin-resistant, I highly recommend using granulated monkfruit sweetener (a 1:1 sugar substitute that is zero glycemic-index and will not raise your blood sugar).

-• Baking Soda: Since this is a soda bread recipe, we definitely need to include baking soda, so make sure you don’t leave it out.
+- Baking Soda: Since this is soda bread, we definitely need to include baking soda, so make sure you don’t leave it out.

-• Coconut Oil: I like using refined coconut oil for baking as it has a neutral taste and flavor (as opposed to extra virgin coconut oil that has a more pronounced coconut smell and taste).
+- Coconut Oil: I like using refined coconut oil for baking as it has a neutral taste and flavor (as opposed to extra virgin coconut oil that has a more pronounced coconut smell and taste).
 Make sure your coconut oil is solid before incorporating it into the flour mixture.
 If your coconut oil is liquid, let it sit for 15 minutes in the freezer and it will turn solid.
-You may also use solid vegan butter if you prefer.
-Alternatively, if you are not lactose-intolerant or vegan, feel free to use normal melted butter instead.
+If you are not lactose-intolerant or vegan, feel free to use normal dairy butter instead.

-• Almond Milk: I like using my 5-minute homemade almond milk.
-To make this dairy-free Irish soda bread, you can also use other non-dairy milks such as cashew milk, rice milk, coconut milk, soy milk, or sunflower seed milk.
+- Almond Milk: I like using my 5-minute homemade almond milk.
+You can also use other non-dairy milks such as cashew milk, tigernut milk, rice milk, coconut milk, soy milk, or sunflower seed milk.
 Alternatively, if you are not lactose-intolerant, you can use normal dairy milk.

 How to Make Irish Soda Bread